 Rollover and Multiple Year Curriculum Processing

 In April, June and August of each year, both the Program Curriculum and Course Approval Systems will be subjected to a rollover process.
 The purpose of the rollover process is to create Course Approval and Program Curriculum files for the next fiscal year (FY) while minimizing the district workload.
-It also give the system office an opportunity to make changes to edit rules and remove expired courses/curriculums from the files.
+It also gives the system office an opportunity to make changes to edit rules and remove expired courses/curriculums from the files.

 The Fiscal Year is included in positions 20-23 of all curriculum submission records to allow simultaneous processing of multiple year curriculum records.
 Multi-year processing allows districts to submit curricula and courses for approval for the current and upcoming fiscal year.

 Course and Curriculum rollover is done in three separate times.
-The first rollover (which typically occurs in April) opens the next fiscal year’s files so they can accept input and “rolls” current year’s courses and curricula into the following fiscal year.
+The first rollover (which typically occurs in April) opens the next fiscal year’s file so they can accept input and “rolls” current year’s courses and curricula into the following fiscal year.
 This saves the districts from having to resubmit courses and curriculum that have not changed.
 The second rollover step in June copies the unchanged previous FY courses and curriculum to the new fiscal year.
 In August, the final rollover occurs and the previous year’s course and curriculum files are closed.
 The result of the final rollover is a fully populated Course Approval and Program Curriculum file for the new FY.

 Any blanket changes to course approval and program curriculum rules (such as the re-structuring of Applied Associate Degree and implementation of new system-wide curriculum edits) are typically enforced in the rollover process by editing new FY submissions and preventing rollover of old FY records in the final rollover.